alchemyplatform/aa-sdk/site/smart-accounts/signers/guides/fireblocks.md

 ### Create a SmartAccountSigner

-Next, setup the Fireblocks Web3 Provider and create a `SmartAccountSigner`:
+Next, setup the Fireblocks SDK and create an authenticated `FireblocksSigner` using the `aa-signers` package:

 <<< @/snippets/fireblocks.ts